BioComputingUP/GeomeTRe/scripts/README.md

 - output_file.tsv is the path to the output file, which will be in a tsv format, and contain the following columns: pdb id, chain, start of the repeated region, end of the repeated region, and mean,std for all the parameters: curvature, twist (value and sign), pitch (value and sign), TM-align similarity, residual yaw.

 The .cif files corresponding to the pdb ids will be downloaded to a temporary directory, that is deleted at the end

+#### repeatsdb.tsv
+tsv file containining the proteins in the RepeatsDB database, in the format needed for run_TR_geometry.sh